10 Best Things To Do In New York City

 New York City Central Park is an 843-acre green space that every new yorker loves, and so will you.
 The section of the park from 59th to 72nd street is the busiest with many of the attractions that the park offers.
 Walk between the trees, take pictures of the squirrels, and be amazed by the city’s skyscrapers all around you.
 Some places to explore in the park are:

-- Bethesda Fountain – where you can also rent boats in the nearby lake
+- Bethesda Fountain – one of the icons of the park, where you can also rent boats in the nearby lake

 - Strawberry Fields – a memorial spot for John Lennon, who lived near the park on 72nd street, and was murdered here.